glebkrapivin/ikamet-status/README.md

 A client for the Turkish website e-ikamet, that reduces the need to constantly check results for the residence permit application.

+It is nothing close to production code, just a small pet project to easy my life a for a bit.
 ### Logic

 1. Get residence application HTML, parse it to get server-side generated catpcha_id